-On November 5, 2013, the Corporation launched the 2013 Offering and issued the Fixed Rate Notes due November 5, 2018 in the aggregate principal amount of \$400.0 million, by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
-The Corporation used the net proceeds of the 2013 Offering to repay indebtedness outstanding under its Credit Facility and other bank indebtedness outstanding at the time and for general corporate purposes.
-The Fixed Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS.
-The Fixed Rate Notes bear interest at a rate of 3.095% per annum, payable in equal semi-annual instalments, in arrears, on May 5 and November 5 of each year until maturity.
-As at January 31, 2016, the carrying value of the Fixed Rate Notes was \$401.5 million.
+On November 5, 2013, the Corporation issued the 3.095% Fixed Rate Notes due November 5, 2018 in the aggregate principal amount of \$400.0 million by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
+The Corporation used the net proceeds of the 2013 Offering to repay indebtedness outstanding under the Credit Facility and other bank indebtedness outstanding at the time and for general corporate purposes.
+The 3.095% Fixed Rate Notes bear interest at a rate of 3.095% per annum, payable in equal semi-annual instalments, in arrears, on May 5 and November 5 of each year until maturity.
+As at January 29, 2017, the carrying value of the 3.095% Fixed Rate Notes was \$402.0 million.

-On May 16, 2014, the Corporation launched the 2014 Offering and issued the Original Floating Rate Notes due May 16, 2017 in the aggregate principal amount of \$150.0 million, by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
-The Corporation used the net proceeds of the 2014 Offering to repay indebtedness outstanding under its Credit Facility and for general corporate purposes.
-The Original Floating Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS.
-The Original Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 54 basis points (or 0.54%), set quarterly on the 16th day of May, August, November and February of each year.
+On May 16, 2014, the Corporation issued the Original Series 1 Floating Rate Notes due May 16, 2017 in the aggregate principal amount of \$150.0 million by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
+The Corporation used the net proceeds of the 2014 Offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
+The Original Series 1 Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 54 basis points (or 0.54%), set quarterly on the 16th day of May, August, November and February of each year.
 Interest is payable in cash quarterly, in arrears, over the three-year term on the 16th day of May, August, November and February of each year.

-On April 8, 2015, the Corporation launched the 2015 Offering and issued the Additional Floating Rate Notes due May 16, 2017 in the aggregate principal amount of \$125.0 million, by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
-The

-Corporation used the net proceeds of the 2015 Offering to repay indebtedness outstanding under its Credit Facility and for general corporate purposes.
-The Additional Floating Rate Notes constitute an increase to the \$150.0 million aggregate principal amount of Original Floating Rate Notes.
+On April 8, 2015, the Corporation issued the Additional Series 1 Floating Rate Notes due May 16, 2017 in the aggregate principal amount of \$125.0 million by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
+The Corporation used the net proceeds of the 2015 Offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
+The Additional Series 1 Floating Rate Notes constitute an increase to the \$150.0 million aggregate principal amount of Original Series 1 Floating Rate Notes.
 They were issued at a discount of 0.336% of the principal amount thereof, for aggregate gross proceeds of \$124.58 million.
-As at the date of issuance, the effective spread over the 3-month bankers' acceptance rate (CDOR) for the Additional Floating Rate Notes was 70 basis points (or 0.70%).
-Once issued, the Additional Floating Rate Notes bear interest at the same rate as the Original Floating Rate Notes, and interest is payable in cash quarterly, in arrears, concurrently with the payment of interest on the Original Floating Rate Notes.
-All other terms and conditions applicable to the Original Floating Rate Notes also apply to the Additional Floating Rate Notes, and the Additional Floating Rate Notes are treated as a single series with the Original Floating Rate Notes (collectively, the "Floating Rate Notes").
-As at January 31, 2016, the carrying value of the Floating Rate Notes was \$274.8 million.
+As at the date of issuance, the effective spread over the 3-month bankers' acceptance rate (CDOR) for the Additional Series 1 Floating Rate Notes was 70 basis points (or 0.70%).
+Once issued, the Additional Series 1 Floating Rate Notes bear interest at the same rate as the Original Series 1 Floating Rate Notes, and interest is payable in cash quarterly, in arrears, concurrently with the payment of interest on the Original Series 1 Floating Rate Notes.
+All other terms and conditions applicable to the Original Series 1 Floating Rate Notes also apply to the Additional Series 1 Floating Rate Notes, and the Additional Series 1 Floating Rate Notes are treated as a single series with the Original Series 1 Floating Rate Notes (collectively, the "Series 1 Floating Rate Notes").
+As at January 29, 2017, the carrying value of the Series 1 Floating Rate Notes was \$275.2 million.